"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 "We should go now," she said, voice brisk.
 "We don't know how much longer he will last."

-"I'll be fine, Draco," interposed Narcissa, if a little shakily.
+"I'll be fine, Draco," Narcissa said, if a little shakily.
 "Just—just let me deal with this in my own way."

 Narcissa thanked him silently with her eyes and then pulled out her wand.
 "I'll let the healers know you're coming."

-Ginny walked over to him and closed her hand over his in a warm grasp.
-"You okay?" she asked quietly, looking up at him through worried eyes.
+Ginny walked over to him and took his hand in a warm grasp.
+"You okay?" she asked quietly.

 A cold feeling crept over him.
 What if his father really didn't make it?